RiturajSingh2004/creating-Usecase-column-for-medicine-dataset/README.md

 ## 📋 Project Overview

 This project addresses the challenge of enriching a large dataset (200,000+ medicines) with standardized medical usecase information.
-By leveraging Google's Gemini AI, the system automatically identifies and adds the specific symptoms and diseases each medicine treats, transforming raw pharmaceutical data into a more valuable and searchable resource.
+By leveraging Google's Gemini AI, the system automatically identifies and adds the specific symptoms and diseases each medicine treats, transforming raw pharmaceutical data into a more valuable and searchable resource. (may contain missing values)

 ## 🌟 Features